vit0rr/portfolio/data/blog/en/difference-between-state-event.md

 }, [])
 ```

 My dependency array is empty because our effect does not have props or states.
-This tells React yo only load this code when the component mounts.
+This tells React to only load this code when the component mounts.

 Our code is: